 Carved on a lintel in the Cross Keys

-We will open Fridays from 9.30am to 8.00pm and Saturdays and Sundays from 9.30am to 4.30pm.
+We will open Fridays from 9.30am to 5.00pm and Saturdays and Sundays from 9.30am to 4.30pm.
+We are now open on Mondays from 10.30 to 2.30 for a snack and a chat.
 Happy to accept party bookings any day or evening.
 We are open to residents at all times.

-Please note that bookings for evening meals is essential (Friday nights only), as you must reserve a table.
-We do not sell alcholic beverages but you are welcome to bring a bottle or two!
+We do not sell alcoholic beverages but you are welcome to bring a bottle or two!
 We do provide glasses and do not charge corkage.